Harris Eisenstadt - Biography

 Eisenstadt’s first piece for orchestra, “Palimpsest,” was premiered by the American Composers Orchestra (2011).
 His second orchestral work, “Four Songs,” was commissioned by the Brooklyn Conservatory Community Orchestra (2013).
 Eisenstadt’s first string quartet, “Whatever Will Happen That Will Also Be,” was recorded by Mivos Quartet (2015).

-Eisenstadt has performed all over the globe, and received grants from organizations such as South Arts, Meet The Composer, American Composers Forum, Durfee Foundation, & Canada Council.
+Eisenstadt has performed all over the globe, and received grants from organizations such as South Arts, Meet The Composer, American Composers Forum, Durfee Foundation, & Canada Council for the Arts.

 His recent composition project, Poschiavo 50, fifty pieces for ensembles of any size, was composed at the UnCool residency in Poschiavo, Switzerland (2017).
 All fifty have been performed in the US, Canada, Brazil, Cuba, and Europe.
 The first batch was documented on Canada Day Quartet Live (Clean Feed, 2019), recorded live on tour in Europe.
-The second batch was recorded live on tour in Europe spring 2022 for release in 2023.
+The second batch was recorded live on tour in Europe spring 2022.

 Eisenstadt has contributed radio programs, articles, and podcasts to National Public Radio, Public Radio International, Afropop Worldwide, and John Zorn’s Arcana.
 In 2020 he completed the first chapter in the ongoing music and film project titled We Are All Worthy of One Another, a collaboration with the Matanzas, Cuba artist collective El Almacén, involving over thirty Cuban folkloric and classical musicians and film crew.